 5 – Triple Eight Certified Helmet

 This is the type of mountain bike helmet that would get you stares from fellow bike riders due to the old fashion design look.
 Trust me, some of the intense stares will be borne out of envy and jealousy.
-The Triple Eight certified helmet size chart include three choices with eleven different colors to select from.
+The Triple Eight certified helmet size chart includes three choices with eleven different colors to select from.

 The way the triple eight helmet sizing is made to accommodate most head sizes is one of the most important features.
 It is one of the most outstanding dual certified helmets one can purchase at that price range.